igor725/cserver/README.md

 # cserver
-Another Minecraft Classic server in C. Not well written, but it may be useful for someone.
-Use this software carefully!
-The server MAY have many security holes.
+Another Minecraft Classic server in C.

 The goal of this project: create a stable, customizable and future-rich multiplatform Minecraft Classic server with a minimal dependencies count.